Flaky, herb-infused scones filled with tiny pockets of cheddar cheese that melt in your mouth.

 - Heat the oven to 425 degrees F. Line a large baking sheet with a

-- Whisk the flour, salt and black pepper together in a large bowl.
+- Whisk the flour, salt, and black pepper together in a large bowl.

-- Use a pastry blender to work in the butter until the mixture is crumbly with pea sized crumbs.
+- Use a pastry blender to work in the butter until the mixture is crumbly with pea-sized crumbs.

 - Stir in almost all the cheese (leaving a little for sprinkling on top) and the thyme.

-- In a separate bowl whisk the egg, buttermilk and mustard together.
+- In a separate bowl whisk the egg, buttermilk, and mustard together.
 Remove a tablespoon of it and set aside to brush over the tops.

-- Make a well in middle of the flour mix and pour in the buttermilk mixture.
+- Make a well in the middle of the flour mix and pour in the buttermilk mixture.
 Stir until the mixture forms a soft, spongy dough.

 - Turn out onto a lightly floured surface and knead briefly until smooth.
 Roll out to a 3 cm-thick square.

 - Cut into quarters then cut each quarter diagonally to make 8 triangles.

 them onthe prepared pan and brush the tops with the buttermilk mixture you set aside then sprinkle with the remaining cheese.

 - Bake for 12-14 minutes until they are well risen, golden and sound hollow when tapped on the bottom.
 They are good eaten warm or at room temperature or split and toasted with butter.